faustogenga/Field_Trips_Xamarin/README.md

 ### App to Register to College Field Trips developed in Xamarin Forms

 ### Run in local Android Phone Simulator
-Developed an App project in Xamarin, presenting a prototype about the college fieldtrips program that requiered an asistance Trimesterly.
+Developed a Mobile App project in Xamarin, presenting a prototype about the college fieldtrips program that requiered an asistance Trimesterly.
 Showcased proficiency in XAML and C# in frontend and backend integration, emphasizing dynamic functionalities and a user-friendly interfaces.

 This project was made for Elective XAMARIN FORMS, ULACIT. \